 Investments

 Investments are recorded at fair value.
-Investment income, including gains and losses on investments, is recorded as increases or decreases in without donor restricted net assets unless its use is limited by donor-imposed restrictions or law.
+Investment income, including gains and losses on investments, is recorded as increases or decreases in net assets without donor restrictions unless its use is limited by donor-imposed restrictions or law.

 Contributions Receivable